A time of glory

 PHOTO: DUY TAN

 Thuan Hoa Commune, Can Tho City (formerly Phu Tan Commune, Chau Thanh District, Soc Trang ) has a large Khmer population.
 This place is not only famous for its weaving craft but also known as the cradle of Khmer glass painting's quintessence.
-However, over time, when modern printing technology and many types of industrial paintings took the lead, the traditional painting craft gradually fell into oblivion.
-From hundreds of households, now only Ms. Trieu Thi Vui remains quietly preserving the old craft.
+However, over time, when modern printing technology and many types of industrial paintings took over, the traditional painting craft gradually fell into oblivion.
+From hundreds of households, now there is only one Mrs. Trieu Thi Vui quietly preserving the old craft.

 The principle of drawing is from the back of the glass, the last detail is drawn first, when the painting is finished just flip it over and that surface is the surface of the painting.